-In most cultures boys and men know that it is wrong to rape.
+In most cultures boys and men know that it is wrong to abuse and rape.
 Just as they know that it is wrong to steal and murder.

 Most men are moralistic, decent, upright, caring, empathetic, and understanding.

-So many men who are not BRAVE !
+So many men and women, boys and girls, who are not BRAVE !

-Men (and women) rape or conduct GBV because they have masculine toxicity and are not BRAVE !
+Men (and women) rape or conduct GBV because they have toxicity and are not BRAVE !

-BRAVE boys and men have and understand the following qualities:
+BRAVE boys and men and girls and women have and understand the following qualities:

 Let us teach men to be BRAVE!

 (NB: – When I refer to girls and women who can be raped, please also know that this can apply to boys and men as well)

 BRAVE men do not need to be taught not to rape.